 So you’ve recently purchased a vehicle and have made the unfortunate determination it meets the criteria of lemon law in California.
 There are probably a lot of things running through your mind about what to do next.

-Unfortunately, lemon law claims are rarely an easy process.
+Unfortunately, earning a lemon law buyback is rarely an easy process.
 The end goal is that the manufacturer or dealer meets your rights.

 - A replacement of the defective vehicle.

 Buybacks are the most common, but some customers are loyal to car brands and prefer replacements.
 There are several things you need to know about both processes and how they work under the California Lemon Law buyback program.

 For starters, let’s discuss lemon law replacements.